wiboma/hudiy/README.md

 The script that launches Hudiy is located at `$HOME/.hudiy/share/hudiy_run.sh` and it is started from `/etc/xdg/labwc/autostart`.

-During the startup of the Raspberry Pi OS Bookworm, the splash screen is handled by [Plymouth](https://www.freedesktop.org/wiki/Software/Plymouth/).
+During the startup of the Raspberry Pi OS, the splash screen is handled by [Plymouth](https://www.freedesktop.org/wiki/Software/Plymouth/).